 Academic writing encourages students to construct arguments, analyse and evaluate information, structure their ideas coherently and reference their work conforming to recognised conventions.
-By the end of the BA (Hons) course each student is equipped to carry out their own independent research project, completing a 5000 word academic essay and a 20 minute oral presentation.
+By the end of the BA (Hons) course each student is equipped to carry out their own independent research project, completing a 8,000 word dissertation.

-There is an extensive academic support programme in place, including 1-1 tuition for students with specific learning difficulties such as dyslexia, and English language classes for overseas students.
-This ensures that we are able to accept students with very diverse academic abilities and experiences, so that each builds skills and confidence at their own pace and within their own capabilities.
+There is an extensive academic support programme in place, including 1-1 tuition for students with specific learning differences such as dyslexia, and English language classes for students for whom English is a second language.
+This ensures that each student builds their academic skills and confidence in order to develop their own voice.

-Full details on course structure, delivery and module information and assesment, learning and teaching methods can be found here:
+Full details on course structure, delivery and module information and assessment, learning and teaching methods can be found here: